data analysis19 min read

 The elephant in the room is cost.
 Tableau is priced at enterprise scale, with per-seat licensing that makes it inaccessible for small teams or individual users.
 And for users who do not have existing Tableau infrastructure, the implementation and learning curve represent significant investments.
 Tableau AI is the best choice for enterprise BI teams — and the wrong choice for everyone else.

-Rating: 8.0/10 (for enterprise use cases)
+Comparison score: 8.0/10 (for enterprise use cases)

 • Ease of use: 6/10 (requires Tableau expertise)